FDiot/code_tympan3/doc/installing.rst

                   - 4.4 is quite young at the time of this writing (may 2014)

 Python
-        A Python_ interpreter is required, version 2.7
+        A Python_ interpreter is required, version 3.3 or above

 Cython
         Cython_ is a programming language inspired from Python, allowing to